Leslie C. Francis: Early career

 Upon receipt of his teaching credential, Francis was offered and accepted a position with the California Teachers Association (CTA), joining the CTA professional staff in January 1967, and thus becoming the youngest person ever hired by CTA in a professional staff capacity.
 He worked as a member of CTA's Department of Teacher Education and Professional Standards and served as the principal adviser to the association's student programs.

 During that period (1967–69), he played an instrumental role in the national campaign to pass the 26th amendment to the U.S. Constitution to permit 18-year-olds the right to vote, an effort that was spearheaded and funded by the National Education Association.
 NEA hired Francis in early 1969 to launch the organization's Project 18, and to help found the Youth Franchise Coalition (YFC), which became the national "umbrella group" that led the effort to lower the voting age.

 For the 1969–70 academic year, Francis returned to his alma mater, San Jose State University, as adviser to the university's international student population.
 He also was a candidate for the California State Assembly in the 1970 Democratic primary.
 As Francis puts it "In a field of seven candidates for the nomination, I beat the hell out of the guy who came in seventh!"

 In September 1970, Francis rejoined the staff of CTA/NEA, becoming an organizational development and crisis management specialist in Orange County, Calif., where he stayed until moving to the nation's capital in 1975.

 During his year on the faculty of SJSU, and in his short-lived life in elective politics, Les Francis became close friends with, and political ally of, a young City Councilman and Vice Mayor, Norman Y. Mineta.
 When Mineta ran successfully for Mayor in 1971, Francis served as a key advisor, commuting frequently to San Jose from Orange County.
 He played a similar role in Mineta's (again successful) campaign for the U.S. House of Representatives in 1974.

 Immediately upon his election, Mineta invited Les Francis to be his chief of staff, overseeing both the Congressman's legislative office on Capitol Hill, but also providing general supervision over the staff operation in the district (San Jose and nearby suburbs).
 Francis moved, with his young family, to Washington, DC, where they settled in nearby Alexandria, VA.

-In Congress, Norm Mineta was an early, active, and highly visible leader of the giant class of new Democratic members (75) elected in that post-Watergate landslide election.
-And because of that, Francis became well acquainted with and close to, other newly elected members and their DC-based staff members.